 The tendency to easily classify an organization as a cult is a disorder in the Church.
 Often, competitiveness between denominations will cause one organization to label another as a cult.
 (Incidentally, competitiveness between groups of Christians is not part of the Church for which Jesus died.
 This competitiveness is actually part of the world.)
 While it is important that every shepherd warn the flock about the dangers of true cults, it is also important to be able to discern the Body of Christ as the apostle, Paul, exhorts us in First Corinthians.
 Of course, Satan loves it when Christians are divided and not getting along.

-The list of meaningless definitions could go on, so how does http://www.SeekFind.net define a cult?
+The list of meaningless definitions could go on, so how does https://www.SeekFind.net define a cult?

 Define Cult:

-For the purpose of this site, http://www.SeekFind.net defines a cult as that which does not depend on the Lord Jesus Christ of the Bible.
+For the purpose of this site, https://www.SeekFind.net defines a cult as that which does not depend on the Lord Jesus Christ of the Bible.
 A perfect example is the Natural Human Goodness Cult.

 Anything short of perfection in following this Jesus is a tendency toward error, but, to my knowledge, no one has ever followed Christ perfectly.
 For that reason, this site draws a line in the sand at the point that people begin to depend on self-righteousness.
 All human goodness movements are thus considered cults by this web site.

 All movements that exalt the human intellect--leaning on human understanding--are designated as cults by SeekFind.net.
-Considering human reasoning to have the ability to add to or take from Scripture is certainly considered cult-like thinking by SeekFind.net, though this type of thinking is a common, almost automatic, human failing.
+Considering raw human reasoning to have the ability to add to or take from Scripture is certainly considered cult-like thinking by SeekFind.net, though this type of thinking is a common, almost automatic, human failing.

 Human efforts at righteousness as opposed to leaning on the power of the Holy Spirit are another example of depending on something other than Jesus.